Modelling your Domain in Sequent

 In lib/post/post.rb

 to give it its current state.
-We can see here that create a new Post
+We can see here that creation of a new Post

 class Post < Sequent::AggregateRoot